 the Registration Schedule for the days and times for in person registration.

-available for open registration and add-drop for Spring 2014 as of December 2.
+Note: Banner Self-Service will be available for open registration and add-drop for Fall 2014 classes on an ongoing basis through Tuesday, September 2.

 Access the Web Registration System

-Spring 2014 PINs begin with the number 1; if you get a PIN that begins with any
+Summer 2014 and Fall 2014 will use the same registration PIN; this PIN begins with a ‘3’.
+1; if you get a PIN that begins with any

 other number, this PIN is old and will not work.
 Follow up with your adviser to